-Peer Advisors in the College of Liberal Arts and Professional Studies are making a difference in the first-year and transfer student experience at Lesley University.
+Peer Advisors in the College of Liberal Arts and Sciences are making a difference in the first-year and transfer student experience at Lesley University.
 They are not only supporting other undergraduate students, but also developing their own leadership and interpersonal skills.

 Peer Advisors are supervised by the professional advising staff in the Academic Advising Center and provide support and assistance to students during pre-registration advising periods, add/drop periods, pre-advising workshops, and new student orientation sessions held during the summer and in January.
 To accommodate different student populations and the complexity of their schedules (e.g., commuters, resident students, etc.), the pre-advising workshops are scheduled at various times (afternoon and evening) and locations (Doble Campus, Porter Campus, Brattle Campus, residence halls, the Student Center).
-Additionally, Peer Advisors serve as peer mentors and course assistants in the Transitions Seminar course, a required one credit course for entering freshmen.
 Peer Advisors are recruited from among Lesley’s rising sophomores, juniors, and seniors, trained by the Academic Advising Center staff, and mentored by a senior peer advisor.
 Peer Advisors engage in ongoing trainings throughout the academic year.
 They are fully trained to maintain student confidentiality and privacy.
 To ensure quality peer advising, Peer Advisors undergo an evaluation process that occurs mid-year and at the end of the academic year.

 “It was helpful to have someone sit down and go over your schedule with you before you had your advising meeting.”“Fun, easy, informative”“It was great.
 They were friendly, knowledgeable, and helpful”“It was very helpful because it put less stress off of me since it is my first semester of college.
 They were very encouraging and supportive throughout the process.”